How to use BuzzHive

 6. Customize the look of your event page

-Your event page can take on one of nine completely different visual identities — we call them vibes.
+Your event page can take on one of ten completely different visual identities — we call them vibes.
 Pick a vibe to set the whole feel of the page (colors, typography, layout, hover effects).
-Then fine-tune with the per-event fields below (accent color, flyer style, button text, etc.).
+Then fine-tune with the per-event fields below (custom URL, palette colors, fonts, accent color, etc.).
 Every customization field is optional — leave it blank to use the vibe's defaults.

 Vibes (the big choice)

-On the event edit page, the very first card is the Vibe picker — a grid of nine visual templates, each tuned for a specific scene.
+On the event edit page, the very first card is the Vibe picker — a grid of ten visual templates, each tuned for a specific scene.
 Click one card and save.
 That's it.
 The page is instantly transformed.
 You can change the vibe any time without losing any content; only the look changes.
+Each card also has a small "Preview" pill that opens a live popup of your real event page rendered with that vibe — useful for shopping vibes without committing.

 - Standard — clean, dark, neutral.
 The BuzzHive default.
 Works for any event.